 Rainbow Basslet, Liopropoma fasciatum

-The Rainbow Basslet, Liopropoma fasiatum, whose common Spanish name is Cabrilla Arcoiris, is a member of the Sea Bass or Serranidae Family, known collectively as “serranos” in Mexico.
-They are a very colorful fish and one of the few bright oceanic fishes.
-The Basslets are very colorful fishes and sold extensively by the aquarium trade.
+The Rainbow Basslet, Liopropoma fasciatum, whose common Spanish name is Cabrilla Arcoiris, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.
+They are a very colorful fish and one of the few bright oceanic fishes; as a result, they are sold extensively by the aquarium trade.

-The Rainbow Basslet has an elongated body with a pointed head that has a near horizontal profile with large eyes and a slightly upturned very large mouth with a projecting lower jaw.
-The head and belly are red and there are four horizontal stripes on the sides: a wide dark brown mid-laterally stripe, a strong yellow stripe above, a faint yellow stripe below and a red-brown stripe just below the base of the dorsal fin (as pictured below).
-The dorsal fin has seven rays and a yellow stripe near the base.
-They have a very deep tail base that is greater than one half the depth of the body and the tail is concave.
-The bodies are covered with small rough scales.
+The Rainbow Basslets have elongated bodies and pointed heads.
+They have a near horizontal profile with large eyes and a slightly upturned and very large mouth with a projecting lower jaw.
+Their head and belly are red and there are four horizontal stripes on their sides: a wide dark brown mid-lateral stripe, straddled by a strong yellow stripe above and a faint yellow stripe below, and a red-brown stripe just below the base of their dorsal fin (pictured below).
+Their dorsal fin has seven rays and a yellow stripe near the base.
+They have a very deep tail base, which is greater than half the depth of the body, and their tail is concave.
+They are covered with small rough scales.

-The Rainbow Basslet is found in and around rocky and coral reefs at depths between 75 and 750 feet.
-They reach a maximum length of 33 cm (13.0 inches), and weigh less than one-half kg (1 pound).
-The Rainbow Basslet have a limited distribution in Mexican waters of the Pacific being found in the lower two-thirds of the Sea of Cortez and along the coast of the mainland south to Guatemala.
-They are a rare deep water species that lacks significant scientific behavioral information.
+The Rainbow Basslets are found in and around rocky and coral reefs at depths between 75 and 750 feet.
+They reach a maximum length of 33 cm (13 inches) and weigh less than 450 grams (1 pound).
+They have a limited distribution in Mexican waters of the Pacific being found in the lower two-thirds of the Sea of Cortez and along the coast of the mainland south to Guatemala.
+They are a rare deep water species, which lacks significant scientific behavioral information.

-The Rainbow Basslet is a straightforward identification due to the unique coloration pattern.
-In body shape they are similar to the Scalyfin Basslet, Liopropoma longilepis (lacks the mid-body banding).
+The Rainbow Basslet is straightforward to identify due to its unique coloration pattern.
+In body shape it is similar to the Scalyfin Basslet, Liopropoma longilepis, however, the latter lacks the mid-body banding.